Outamba-Kilimi National Park

-Outamba-Kilimi National Park is located in north-west Sierra Leone near the border with Guinea.
+Outamba-Kilimi National Park is located in the Karene District, in north-west Sierra Leone near the border with Guinea.
 The park is divided into two areas, Outamba (741 km^{2}) and Kilimi (368 km^{2}).
 The park is named after its highest peak in one part, Mount Outamba, and its longest river in the other, River Kilimi.

 History

 The area became a game reserve in 1974, and was formally gazetted as a National Park in October 1995.
 It was originally chosen for preservation as it contains a large number of chimpanzees.

 Environment

 The terrain is mainly flat with a few hills and some large rivers flowing south-west.
 The vegetation is a mosaic of gallery forest, closed woodland and grassland.
 Outamba is characterised by tall-grass savanna and woodland with patches of closed-canopy forest.
 Kilimi has more open savanna woodland.
 Both contain patches of raffia palm swamp forest and riverine grassland.